data2health/data-harmonization/docs/index.md

 ### FHIR for Translational Research Blog

-Prompted by the recent NIH statement endorsing the use of FHIR for research clinical data, CD2H authored this blog: [Forging Translational Research Networks with FHIR] (https://ctsa.ncats.nih.gov/cd2h/blog/forging-translational-research-networks-with-fhir/).
+Prompted by the recent NIH statement endorsing the use of FHIR for research clinical data, CD2H authored this blog: [Forging Translational Research Networks with FHIR](https://ctsa.ncats.nih.gov/cd2h/blog/forging-translational-research-networks-with-fhir/).

 ## Get involved
 We encourage the community to get involved.